SkoolNotes/Taproot/2020HIST201/KBRobertsNotes.md

 1500 new age was beginning

-Europeans became the "Masters" of the world,
+Europeans became the "Masters" of the world, and unintentionally connected the world

+Created the theme